1DSAG/UI5-Best-Practice/docs/Performance/promise.md

 ## Promise

+With the help of Promises, you can easily

+* handle asynchronous methods
+* control the execution of async methods
+  * in parallel
+  * sequential
+* control the flow of async methods in success / error cases
+* enhance the UX with loading indicators
+* ...

-If you are new to Promises, I would suggest to make yourself familiar before continuing:
+If you are new to Promises, please make yourself familiar before continuing:

 <https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise>

+All OData calls used in this article refer to OData v2.

 ### Basic OData call